Linux VPS & VPS Windows Setup Guide | NetCloud24 Nessus Security Scanner on Ubuntu 22.04

 Introduction

 Nessus is a widely used vulnerability assessment tool that helps security professionals identify and fix vulnerabilities in their systems.
 In this guide, you will learn how to install Nessus Security Scanner on Ubuntu 22.04.
-This setup can be effectively hosted on a Linux VPS UK for enhanced security and performance.
+This setup can be effectively hosted on a for enhanced security and performance.

 Prerequisites